Agentic LLM Framework for Adaptive Decision Discourse

 \section{Abstract}

 Effective decision-making in complex systems requires synthesizing diverse perspectives to address multifaceted challenges under uncertainty.
-This study introduces a real-world inspired agentic Large Language Models (LLMs) framework, to simulate and enhance decision discourse—the deliberative process through which actionable strategies are collaboratively developed.
-Unlike traditional decision-support tools, the framework emphasizes dialogue, trade-off exploration, and the emergent synergies generated by interactions among agents embodying distinct personas.
-These personas simulate diverse stakeholder roles, each bringing unique priorities, expertise, and value-driven reasoning to the table.
-The framework incorporates adaptive and self-governing mechanisms, enabling agents to dynamically summon additional expertise and refine their assembly to address evolving challenges.
-This perspective is rooted in information theoretic understanding, and evaluates the interplay of unique, redundant, and synergistic knowledge, highlighting how these elements contribute to actionable insights.
-An illustrative hypothetical example focused on extreme flooding in a Midwestern township demonstrates the framework’s ability to navigate uncertainty, balance competing priorities, and propose mitigation and adaptation strategies by considering social, economic, and environmental dimensions.
-Results reveal how the breadth-first exploration of alternatives fosters robust and equitable recommendation pathways.
-This framework transforms how decisions are approached in high-stakes scenarios and can be incorporated in digital environments.
-It not only augments decision-makers’ capacity to tackle complexity but also sets a foundation for scalable and context-aware AI-driven recommendations.
-This research explores novel and alternate routes leveraging agentic LLMs for adaptive, collaborative, and equitable recommendation processes, with implications across domains where uncertainty and complexity converge.
+This study introduces an agentic Large Language Models (LLMs) framework for simulating decision discourse — the deliberative process through which actionable strategies are collaboratively developed.
+Unlike traditional decision-support tools, this framework simulates diverse stakeholder personas, each bringing unique priorities, expertise and value-driven reasoning to a dialogue that emphasizes trade-off exploration in a self-governed assembly.
+We present explorative results fostering robust and equitable recommendations, with two use cases: first, our framework simulates a response to the floods that occurred on July 2025 in Texas; second, a hypothetical extreme flooding in a Midwestern township under varying forecasting uncertainty.
+Recommendations made balance competing priorities considered through social, economic and environmental dimensions, setting a foundation for scalable and context-aware recommendations and transforming how decisions for real-world high-stake scenarios can be approached in digital environments.
+This research explores novel and alternate routes leveraging agentic LLMs for adaptive, collaborative, and equitable recommendations, with implications across domains where uncertainty and complexity converge.